 When a product is made for internal use with plants, roots or any other botanical to maintain health or treat a condition it is known as an herbal supplement.
 Though you need to practice precaution when looking for herbal supplements on your own.
 Just because a product is labeled as “natural” it doesn’t necessarily mean the product is safe for consumption.

 Unfortunately herbal medicine and supplements do not go through the same testing that pharmaceuticals go through.
 Even when many over the counter medicine is derived from herbs, herbal supplements themselves aren’t regulated as strictly.
 If you are thinking about using herbal medicine as a treatment, be sure to consult your herbal pharmacist.
 They should be able to either supply reliable herbal medicine or show you what brands are reputable and safe.
-At SOHMA Integrative Medicine in Lakewood and Long Beach, we only carry hand selected herbal supplements that are held to the highest standards of quality and reliability.
+At SOHMA Integrative Medicine in Long Beach, we only carry hand selected herbal supplements that are held to the highest standards of quality and reliability.

 Herbal supplements can be produced in many forms, and can be used in a variety of ways such as: